-You will never get as much money trading your car in, as you would selling it on your own.
-When you trade your car in you will have to turn into the "Seller" and the dealer will become the "Buyer."
+You will never get as much money trading your car as you would selling it.
+When you trade your vehicle in, you will have to turn into the “seller,” and the dealer will become the “buyer.”

-If you don’t have the time or patience to sell your car on your own, take the time to research and estimate your trades value before trading your vehicle at a car dealership.
+Before trading your vehicle, you should always have a good idea of what your vehicle is worth.
+If you don’t have the time or patience to sell your car on your own, take the time to research and estimate your trade value before trading your vehicle at a car dealership.

 How the Trade-in Value Scam Works

 Once you get to the vehicle appraisal process, the dealer will take your car and appraise it.
-The scam takes place after they’ve appraised your trade and they come back to present you with the actual cash value (ACV).
+The scam occurs after they’ve appraised your trade and come back to present you with the actual cash value (ACV).

-The ACV is the value the dealer has calculated your vehicle’s worth and will offer you for trading it.
-This number is usually based from the condition of your car, reconditioning needed to get your car to retail ready, and the current used car market for your vehicle.
+The ACV is the value the dealer has calculated your vehicle’s worth and will offer you for trading.
+This number is usually based on the condition of your car, reconditioning needed to get your car to retail ready, and the current used car market for your vehicle.

-The dealer normally presents you the ACV of your trade at the same time as presenting your monthly car loan payments, cash down, and term.
-The amount they show you for your trade-in will be well below true wholesale value of the car.
-(If your car is worth $4,000 true wholesale, the dealer will only offer you $2,500)
+The dealer commonly presents the ACV of your trade while giving your monthly car loan payments, cash down, and terms.
+The amount they show you for your trade-in will be well below the actual wholesale value of the car (If your vehicle is worth $4,000 authentic wholesale, the dealer will only offer you $2,500).

-This is where the dealer will dance around and play word games with you, hoping that all you’re thinking about is the new car you’re about to buy.
-The car salesman will continue to negotiate with you, getting you to focus on the trade-in instead of other money making areas they’re scamming you on also.
+The dealer will now dance around and play word games with you, hoping that all you’re thinking about is the new car you’re about to buy.
+The car salesman will continue to negotiate with you, getting you to focus on the trade-in instead of other money-making areas they’re scamming you on also.

-You tell the salesman you want another $500 for your trade, he will come back from his manager with only $100 more.
+You tell the salesman you want another $500 for your trade, and he will come back from his manager with only $100 more.
 This is an old negotiating trick.
-The dealer knows to only make little adjustments increasing the value to wear you down.
+The dealer knows only to make little adjustments increasing the value to wear you down.

-This will continue to happen until you agree on an amount for your trade or settle for the amount that what is given to you.
-This is why it’s so important to never have your car appraised until you’ve personally estimated the value of your trade.
+This will continue until you agree on an amount for your trade or settle for the amount given to you.
+This is why it’s so important never to have your car appraised until you’ve personally estimated the value yourself.

-Car Buying Tip - A negotiation tactic car dealer's use when negotiating price or trade value is called, "split the difference.”
+When negotiating price or trade value, car dealers use an effective negotiation tactic: “split the difference.”
 You can turn the tables on the dealer and use this technique to your advantage.

-Always ask for double the amount of money you're actually wanting when negotiating more money for your trade.
+Always ask for double the amount you want when negotiating more money for your trade.
 If you’re trying to get another $500 for your trade, ask for $1,000.

-You may have to go back and forth with the car salesman a little bit and even act like he’s winning.
-Once close to where you want to be say something like this.
-“Well, if you can get me a thousand more, at least split the difference with me, $500 more and I’ll buy the car right now.”
+You may go back and forth with the car salesman and even act like he’s winning.
+Once you’re close to where you want to be, say something like this.
+“Well, if you can’t give me a thousand more, at least split the difference with me. $500 more, and I’ll buy the car right now.”